 In the collection of Teylers Museum in Haarlem there is a drawn ship portrait of the Zantvoort.
 This work of art has been attributed to Jan Claesz Rietschoof (1652-1719), an artist who lived and worked in Hoorn.
 Like the frigate Huis te Warmelo, the Zantvoort was laid down in 1708 by order of the Admiralty of West Frisia and the Northern Quarter.
 Until recently it was assumed that the Zantvoort was never in active service.
 But a document from 1718 sheds new light on the life course of this West Frisian warship, a life course that resembles that of the Huis te Warmelo.

 The Zantvoort was built on the Oostereiland in Hoorn.
 Here the admiralty shipyard was situated in the eighteenth century.
-The warship was more than seven meters longer than the Huis te Warmelo and, with 64 guns, carried heavier armament .
+The warship was more than seven metres longer than the Huis te Warmelo and, with 64 guns, carried heavier armament .
 A ship of this size was classified as a third rate ship of the line, its firepower capable of battling an enemy fleet.
 The life course of the Zantvoort had an unfortunate start.
-When launched, the keel remained stuck in the harbor bottom which resulted in structural leakage.
+When launched, the keel remained stuck in the harbour bottom which resulted in structural leakage.
 Despite attempts to repair the damage, pumping was necessary to keep the warship afloat.
 In 1717, some merchants made inquiries to the admiralty board about taking over one of its ships.
 The Zantvoort was one of the candidates then.(1)

 To the Baltic